 5. Focus on strengths

 The first few times I ignored the passive-aggressive behaviour until eventually, I couldn’t ignore it anymore.
-We engaged in a conflict session facilitated by the CEO, both allowed raising our concerns.
+We engaged in a conflict session facilitated by the CEO, and both allowed us to raise our concerns.
 His reaction was fueled by a feeling of personal injustice, having applied for my position but not getting it.
 I suddenly understood and had more compassion.

 After the session, the resentment and passive-aggressive behaviour only increased, and eventually, he moved to a different team.

-Before I even got a chance to discuss his weaknesses, he started pointing them out himself, offering commitments on how to prevent it in the future.
+Before I even got a chance to discuss his weaknesses, he started pointing them out himself and offering commitments on how to prevent them in the future.

 From that day on, he was my most loyal supporter and always put my deliverables at the front of the work queue.
-Only because I chose compassion, not revenge.
+This was only because I chose compassion, not revenge.

 Conclusion

-The goal of performance management is to give feedback and set targets to improve and align the performance between different people and teams.
-Hard targets are not an effective tool to increase performance, as extraordinary performance is driven by motivation more than anything else.
+The goal of performance management is to give feedback and set targets to improve and align the performance of different people and teams.
+Hard targets are not an effective tool for increasing performance, as extraordinary performance is driven by motivation more than anything else.

 Positive performance reviews do not intend to exclude the negative side of personal or group performance.
-Like positive psychology, it is designed to complement, rather than replace it.
+Like positive psychology, they are designed to complement rather than replace it.

 • About the Author